Ilse Hess: After the war

 On 3 June 1947, Ilse Hess, like all the wives of the war criminals condemned or executed during the Nuremberg trials, was arrested and transferred to the internment camp in Augsburg-Göggingen.
 On 24 March 1948 she was released and settled down in the Allgäu, where she opened a pension in 1955.

-Ilse Hess was a convinced National Socialist.
+Ilse Hess was a dedicated Nazi.
 Until her death, she remained loyal to Hitler and his views, and supported the Stille Hilfe after the war.
 Her 1952 book England – Nürnberg – Spandau.
 Ein Schicksal in Briefen was published by the far-right Druffel-Verlag.
 She maintained correspondence with, among others, Winifred Wagner, who also continued to admire Hitler.